szymonmaslowski/snippets/snippets/renderere/README.md

  - component-based
  - declarative

-`Rnderere` is however far less powerful than React. 😵💔
+`Rnderere` is however far less powerful than React 😵💔, **but it doesn't aspire to!**

-So why to even bother anyway?
+**The key concept behind is to have minimal set of functionalities to comfortably build small apps.**

 If
  - you want to create a simple web page (e.g. landing page),
- - using React would be an overkill in your case,
+ - using React or other frontend framework would be an overkill in your case,
  - you see benefits coming from componentization,
- - you got used to write everything in js,
+ - you got used to writing everything in JS,

 then give `Renderere` a chance! 👍